NathanRelph/Azure-Honeynet/README.md

 ## Introduction
-In this Azure lab, I learned to create a honeynet in the cloud using virtual machines and azure services like Sentinel and Defender for Cloud for the more of the aspects pertaining to a SOC....
+In this Azure lab, I learned to create a honeynet in the cloud using virtual machines and azure services like Sentinel, and Defender for Cloud for the more of the aspects pertaining to a SOC....